 Partial disclosure may affect a person’s willingness to participate.
 For example, potential participants are informed a study’s interest is how doctors communicate with their patients in a Cancer Care Centre when actually it is a study of the techniques used by professionals in breaking bad news to a patient.
 The actual purpose of the study falls within the more general purpose that was described to the patient; however the participant may be willing to participate in a (general) communication study but may not be willing to be observed where s/he receives sensitive and distressing information from her/his doctor.

 The potential for negative impact on participants can vary with the level of deception used and the inclusion criteria for participation.
-Research studies that pose greater than minimal risk to participants are reviewed by the full Research Ethics Committee.
+Research studies that pose greater than minimal risk to participants are reviewed by the full Research Ethics Board.